 Reducing fleet costs

 Fleet managers are always under pressure to reduce costs and drive productivity.
-Three main areas that are proven to help reduce fleet Total Cost of Ownership (TCO) are:
+Three main areas that are proven to help reduce vehicle fleet Total Cost of Ownership (TCO) are:

 - Evaluate leasing arrangements